Firestark/project/docs/how to/basic authentication.md

 }
 ```

-This implementation extends the class we created earlier.
+## Bindings

-## Bind to the application
+Now it is time to bind our guard, user and credentials.
+We'll start with the guard.

-Next we are going to bind the guard into the application.
 Create the file `/client/bindings/guard.php` and add the following contents:

 ```php
 <?php